Open Autonomous Intelligence Initiative

 The work that led to the current OAII direction began with broad structural questions.
 Could a coherent model be developed that integrated many different kinds of domains, levels, boundaries, regions, forces, and transformations?
 Could such a model be expressed in a way that was internally consistent, geometrically meaningful, and capable of supporting later formalization?

 Early work explored ideas related to holistic unity, including the question of how wholes, parts, relations, and boundaries could be represented without reducing one to the other.
-This led into the Unity Polarity Axioms, where polarity was investigated as a structural relation capable of organizing complementary aspects within a unified system.
+This led into the Unity Polarity Axioms (UPA), where polarity was investigated as a structural relation capable of organizing complementary aspects within a unified system.
 That work produced axioms, theorem-like claims, applications, and geometric interpretations.

 A working definition is: